Written byAmanda Wong

 Need to Reset Network Settings on Mac?
 Here Are the Steps!

-When there is a WiFi connection issue on your Mac, some annoying situations occur such as Safari won't open, unable to browse websites, the Mac is connected to WiFi but no internet, etc. But the same WiFi works fine on your other devices, iPhone, iPad, and Apple Watch.
+When there is a WiFi connection issue on your Mac, some annoying situations occur such as Safari won't open, WiFi no hardware installed, unable to browse websites, the Mac is connected to WiFi but no internet, etc. But the same WiFi works fine on your other devices, iPhone, iPad, and Apple Watch.
 It means there is no problem with the WiFi network itself, it is your Mac that causes such a problem.

 Thus, restarting the router and reconnecting the WiFi may fail to get rid of the WiFi network issues on your Mac.
 Then, you can resort to resetting network settings on Mac.
 Unlike iOS which enables you to reset network settings with one click, macOS doesn't have such a feature.
 But there are some workarounds to reset MacBook networking settings, including: